Dear Fellow Travelers & Friends:

 Closing travel tips or sage advice?
 Three things: Never ride an elephant in shorts.
 Don’t fly in a single engine aircraft in Alaska or nighttime in Africa.
 And get as lost as possible wherever you go.

 Awkward Personal & Travel Questions Answered by Pamela L. Chalmers

 Hometown: Southern California.

 Occupation: CFO of GSH, Political Consultant, Mom and Cookie Maker.

 Favorite destinations: Just about anywhere in Italy, Burma, Iguazu Falls (Argentinian side) and Barcelona, but honestly a tough question with so many favorite moments in destinations.

-Dying to visit/ spot in the world that you haven’t been to yet?
-Serengeti, and Cuba before it’s loved to death.
+Dying to visit…spot in the world that you haven’t been to yet?
+Cuba, before it’s loved to death.

 How often do you travel?
 Not often enough.